tallguy999/fil-course-assessment/Project Report.md

 Data is available for all UK police forces, but for the purpose of this exercise I have focused on the Metropolitan Police.
 The data is in CSV format and comprises the following fields;

 #### Field Meaning

+##### Reported by
-*Reported by*               The force that provided the data about the crime.
+The force that provided the data about the crime.

+##### Falls within
-*Falls within*              At present, also the force that provided the data about the crime.
+Also the force that provided the data about the crime.

+##### Longitude and Latitude
-*Longitude and Latitude*    The anonymised coordinates of the crime.
+The anonymised coordinates of the crime.

-*LSOA code and LSOA name*   References to the Lower Layer Super Output Area that the anonymised point falls into, according to the LSOA boundaries provided by the Office for National Statistics.
+##### LSOA code and LSOA name
+References to the Lower Layer Super Output Area that the anonymised point falls into, according to the LSOA boundaries provided by the Office for National Statistics.

+##### Crime type
-*Crime type*                One of the crime types listed in the Police.UK FAQ.
+One of the crime types listed in the Police.UK FAQ.

+##### Last outcome category
-*Last outcome category*     A reference to whichever of the outcomes associated with the crime occurred most recently.
+A reference to whichever of the outcomes associated with the crime occurred most recently.

+##### Context
-*Context*                   A field provided for forces to provide additional human-readable data about individual crimes.
+A field provided for forces to provide additional human-readable data about individual crimes.
 Currently, for newly added CSVs, this is always empty.

 ### Implementation Process
 (Describe your entire process in detail)